Lynde and Harry Bradley Foundation

 - George F. Will, syndicated columnist

-- Robert P. George, professor, former presidential appointee to the U.S. Commission on Civil Rights
+- Robert P. George, Professor and former presidential appointee to the U.S. Commission on Civil Rights

-- Charles Krauthamer, author, former member of the President’s Council on Bioethics.
+- Charles Krauthamer, author and former member of the President's Council on Bioethics

 - William J. Bergeron, Librarian